Barbara P

 An editorial and an opinionated article may seem the same, but they are somewhat different from each other.
 An editorial is usually written by the newspaper's editor in charge and may not have the writer's name.

 An opinion piece does not have to be published in a newspaper.
-It could be anywhere, even online, but if you have written the piece for the newspaper publication, it will be identified as an Opinion Editorial or an Opposite Editorial (Op-Ed).
+It could be anywhere, even online.
+But if you have written the piece for a newspaper, it will be identified as an Opinion Editorial or an Opposite Editorial (Op-Ed).

 Editorial Ideas